Trendit-website/Trendit-api/backend/README.md

   	console.error('Error:', error);
 });
 ```
 A JWT token (access token) is already stored in an HTTP-only cookie, which is automatically sent with every request.
-So all you need is include the CSRF token in the X-CSRF-TOKEN header of your request.
+So all you need to do is include the CSRF token in the X-CSRF-TOKEN header of your request.
 If the JWT token and CSRF token are valid, you will be able to access the protected route.
 If either token is missing, expired, or invalid, you will receive an error response.

 Please note that these tokens are sensitive information and should be handled securely.
 Do not expose these tokens in publicly accessible areas.